-We take a deep dive into the working relationship and the strategies Assistants need to employee to make the relationship with their Executive work.
+We take a deep dive into the working relationship between Assistants and their Executives.
+We look at the tactics Assistants must employ to make the relationship with their Executive work.

 The role of the Personal and Executive Assistant has changed so much over the years.
-It is no longer the case that Assistants simply complete the tasks giving to them by their Executive.
-The role is much more reactive, with Assistants taking part in many projects, crafting their role and taking on their own strategic work.
+It is no longer the case that Assistants complete the tasks given to them by their Executive.
+Instead, the role is much more reactive, with Assistants taking part in many projects, crafting their roles and taking on their strategic work.

-In this chapter, we are going to look at how Assistants, working with their Executive, can ensure an effective partnership that is built on trust, open communication and efficiency.
+In this chapter, we will look at how Assistants, working with their Executives, can ensure an effective partnership built on trust, open communication, and efficiency.

 Let’s have a look at what we are going to cover in this chapter:

-As Assistants we spend a vast amount of time with our managers, if the relationship turns sour it is almost impossible for us to do our jobs effectively and can have a devastating effect on the work that we do.
+As Assistants, we spend a vast amount of time with our managers.
+If the relationship turns sour, it is almost impossible for us to do our jobs effectively, and it devastates our work.

 So how do we ensure this does not happen?